Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ProgressNotifyableViewModel.md

 ### ProgressNotifyableViewModel(IServiceLocator serviceLocator, bool supportIEditableObject, bool ignoreMultipleModelsWarning, bool skipViewModelAttributesInitialization)

-Initializes a new instance of the [ViewModelBase](#) class.This constructor allows the injection of a custom [IServiceLocator](#).
+Initializes a new instance of the [ViewModelBase](#) class.
+This constructor allows the injection of a custom [IServiceLocator](#).

 #### Parameters

 **serviceLocator**
 The service locator to inject.
-If`null` , the Default will be used.
+If`null`, the Default will be used.

 **supportIEditableObject**
-if set to`true` , the view model will natively support models that implement the [IEditableObject](#) interface.
+if set to`true`, the view model will natively support models that implement the [IEditableObject](#) interface.

 **ignoreMultipleModelsWarning**
-if set to`true` , the warning when using multiple models is ignored.
+if set to`true`, the warning when using multiple models is ignored.

 **skipViewModelAttributesInitialization**
-if set to`true` , the initialization will be skipped and must be done manually via InitializeViewModelAttributes.
+if set to`true`, the initialization will be skipped and must be done manually via InitializeViewModelAttributes.

 #### Exceptions